ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-nodejs.md

-This is a bad practice as we are storing our twitter password as plaintext (Yes I know that twitter authentication requires more than this, I'm just using this as an example secret), hence potentially the need of reading the secrets from a AWS Service such as SSM.
+This is a bad practice as we are storing our twitter password as plaintext (Yes I know that twitter authentication requires more than this, I'm just using this as an example secret), hence potentially the need of reading the secrets from somewhere else such as SSM.
 The convention that we had in the previous section will not suffice.

-Additionally, the code that we have previously will always run before it is mocked.
-If you have a heavy operation within TwitterService's constructor, it will be run first before your test is started as this is the nature of `require`.
+On top of that, the code that we have previously will always run before it is mocked.
+If you have a heavy or IO operation within TwitterService's constructor, it will be run first before your test is started as this is the nature of `require`.

 Because of these two problems, I have a convention that I always use now to export my dependencies: